kialo/stubalyzer/README.rst

    $ ./dev/setup.sh

-This will create a virtual environment called ``stubalyzer`` and install the projects dependencies.
-The setup script also creates a ``.venv`` file so the environment activates automatically if you use auto-activation with virtualenv.
+This will create a virtual environment in the directory ``venv`` and install the project's dependencies.
+To activate the virtual environment, run ``source ./venv/bin/activate`` from the project directory.

 Tests
 ~~~~~